itsandrewhong/pizza-api-service/README.md

 ```

 ## Check status of the order
-* Allows to check the status of the order
+* Allows to check the status of the order given the orderId in the URL
 ```bash
 # Request
 # curl -v -XGET -H "Content-type: application/json" 'https://pizza-api-service.herokuapp.com/order/show/<orderId>'